jebpublic/pybvccmds/README.md

 # pybvccmds
-Python commands you can use from command line or in your own scripts.
+Python commands you can use from command line to monitor your network via Brocade Vyatta Controller (BVC).
 Depends on pybvc.

+Pre-requisites
+- Install pybvc
+    - pip install pybvc